brandleadership/kuhsaft/README.md

     end

 Add method to ApplicationHelper which redirects to homepage when current page is not translated.
-Make sure to have the homepage translated in every available languages.
+Make sure to have the homepage translated in every available language.

     def localized_url(url, target_locale)
       page = Kuhsaft::Page.find_by_url("#{I18n.locale}/#{url}")